Roasted Carrot and Fennel with Harissa, Black Lentils and Yogurt

 1 small-medium red onion, sliced into eights

-1 tsp harissa powder or 1 TB harissa paste (both can be found at your local health food store) (you can substitute any kind of pepper or chilli flakes you want instead)
+1 tsp harissa powder or 1 Tbsp harissa paste (both can be found at your local health food store) (you can substitute any kind of pepper or chilli flakes you want instead)

 a couple pinches salt and pepper